Washi1337/AsmResolver/docs/dotnet/cloning.rst

         destinationModule.TopLevelTypes.Add(clonedType);

-However, since injecting the cloned top level types is a very common use-case for the cloner, AsmResolver defines the ``InjectTypeClonerListener`` class that implements a cloner listener that injects all top level types automatically into the destination module.
+However, since injecting the cloned top level types is a very common use-case for the cloner, AsmResolver defines the ``InjectTypeClonerListener`` class that implements a cloner listener that injects all top-level types automatically into the destination module.
 In such a case, the code can be reduced to the following:

 .. code-block:: csharp